Abdul-Aziz Nyako

-Abdul-Aziz Murtala Nyako (born 19 December 1970) is a senator of the Federal Republic of Nigeria from Adamawa State.
-He represents Adamawa central in the current 8th National Assembly.
-Senator Nyako is the chairman of the Special Duties Committee of the 8th National Assembly.
+Abdul-Aziz Murtala Nyako (born 19 December 1970) is a Nigerian senator who represents Adamawa central in the 8th National Assembly.
+He is the chairman of the Special Duties Committee of the Nigerian senate.

 Nyako was elected as a senator into the 8th National Assembly under the All Progressives Congress (APC) but later decamped to the African Democratic Congress to contest as governor for Adamawa.
 He is the son of the former governor of Adamawa state, Murtala Nyako.

 Adamawa central Senatorial District covers seven local government areas.